What Are Champagne Grapes?

 They are actually so well clustered that they resemble giant raspberries.

-Contrary to what their name implies, they are not used to make Champagne, but are tasty table grapes.
-Champagne grapes are used commercially as raisans and are sometimes marketed as currants allthough they are not true currants.
+Contrary to what their name implies, they are not used to make Champagne but are tasty table grapes.
+Champagne grapes are used commercially as raisins and are sometimes marketed as currants although they are not true currants.

 It is an Old World Heirloom hailing from Greece and Turkey.

 They are sweet and savory, a slight citrusy tone with a crisp crunchy texture.
-The vines are cold hardy to zero degrees F. They will grow in USDA zones 6 to 10, but fare best in zones 7, 8 and 9.
+The vines are cold hardy to zero degrees F. They will grow in USDA zones 6 to 10, but fare best in zones 7, 8, and 9.

-They start to ripen in late July, reach their peak in early to mid August, some malingerers can still be gotten in September.
+They start to ripen in late July, reach their peak in early to mid-August, some malingerers can still be gotten in September.